redox-os/book/src/porting-applications.md

 - `source.git` - Git repository of the program (can be removed if a Git repository is not used), you can comment out it to not allow Cookbook to force a `git pull` or change the active branch to `master` or `main`
 - `source.upstream` - If you are using a fork of the program source with patches add the program upstream source here (can be removed if the upstream source is being used on the `git` data type)
 - `source.branch` - Program version Git branch or patched Git branch (can be removed if using a tarball or the `master` or `main` Git branches are being used)
-- `source.rev` - Commit hash of the latest stable version or commit of the program (can be removed if a stable version is not used or the latest commit is stable)
+- `source.rev` - Git tag or commit hash of the latest stable version or last working commit of the program (can be removed if you are using a tarball or waiting Rust library version updates)
 - `source.tar` - Program source tarball (can be removed if a tarball is not used)
 - `source.blake3` - Program source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
 - `source.patches` - Data type to load `.patch` files (can be removed if patch files aren't used)